 On July 9, 2019, we entered into an interest rate swap contract with an initial notional amount of \$150.0 million to manage the variability of cash flows associated with approximately one-half of our variable rate debt.
 The contract matures on April 30, 2024 and requires periodic interest rate settlements.
-Under this interest rate swap contract, we receive a floating rate based on the greater of 1-month LIBOR or 0.00% and pay a fixed rate of 1.855% on the outstanding notional amount.
+In June 2023, the interest rate swap agreement was amended to implement certain changes in the reference rate from LIBOR to SOFR.
+Under our interest rate swap contract, we receive a floating rate based on the greater of 1-month SOFR or 0.00% and pay a fixed rate of 1.855% on the outstanding notional amount.

 We have designated the interest rate swap as a cash flow hedge and assessed the hedge effectiveness both at the onset of the hedge and at regular intervals throughout the life of the derivative.
 To the extent that the interest rate swap is highly effective in offsetting the variability of the hedged cash flows, changes in the fair value of the derivative are included as a component of other comprehensive loss on our consolidated balance sheets.
 Although we determined at the onset of the hedge that the interest rate swap will be a highly effective hedge throughout the term of the contract, any portion of the fair value swap subsequently determined to be ineffective will be recognized in earnings.
-As of November 30, 2022 and November 30, 2021, the fair value of the hedge was a gain of \$4.4 million and a loss of \$3.1 million, respectively, and was included in other assets and other noncurrent liabilities, respectively, on our consolidated balance sheets.
-The net amount of accumulated other comprehensive loss reclassified to interest expense during fiscal years 2022 and 2021 was an increase of \$0.7 million and \$2.5 million, respectively.
+As of November 30, 2023 and 2022, the fair value of the hedge was a gain of \$1.5 million and \$4.4 million, respectively, and was included in other assets on our consolidated balance sheets.
+The net amount of accumulated other comprehensive loss was reclassified to interest expense during fiscal years 2023, 2022, and 2021 and resulted in income of \$3.6 million, and expense of \$0.7 million, and \$2.5 million, respectively.

-The following table presents our interest rate swap contract where the notional amount reflects the quarterly amortization of the interest rate swap, which is equal to approximately one-half of the corresponding reduction in the balance of our term loan as we make our scheduled principal payments.
-The fair value of the derivative represents the discounted value of the expected future discounted cash flows for the interest rate swap, based on the amortization schedule and the current forward curve for the remaining term of the contract, as of the date of each reporting period (in thousands):
+The following table presents our interest rate swap contract where the notional amount is equal to approximately one-half of the corresponding reduction in the balance of our term loan.
+The fair value of the derivative represents the discounted value of the expected future discounted cash flows for the interest rate swap, based on the payment schedule and the current forward curve for the remaining term of the contract, as of the date of each reporting period (in thousands):

-November 30, 2022 November 30, 2021 Notional Value Fair Value No tional Value Fair Value Interest rate swap contracts designated as cash flow hedges \$ 120,000 \$ 4,407 \$ 133,125 \$ (3,078)
+November 30, 2023 Novembe er 30), 2022 Notional Value Fair Value Notional Value Fair Value Interest rate swap contracts designated as cash flow hedges \$ 103,125 \$ 1,495 \$ 120,000 \$ 4,407